Jean's Bible Study Topics of the New Testament

 Rom 8-11

-· (59h) Paradox Ø Two implied meanings Ø Life of the resurrection / Life of the anointing -- The Spirit of God who is responsible for all life lives inside us, whom we believe with all faith and hope that He will give eternal life to our mortal bodies after it expires, how could such an arrangement not empower us now to live above the elementary principles of the world and anoint us to complete God's calling regardless of how impossible it may seem?
+(59h) Paradox >> Two implied meanings >> Life of the resurrection / Life of the anointing -- The Spirit of God who is responsible for all life lives inside us, whom we believe with all faith and hope that He will give eternal life to our mortal bodies after it expires.
+How could this arrangement not encourage us now to live above the elementary principles of this world and anoint us to complete God's calling regardless of how impossible it may seem?

-· (255e) Trinity Ø Holy Spirit’s relationship between Father and Son Ø God’s word is Spirit Ø God is Spirit -- The Holy Spirit raised Jesus from the dead because it was written in the Scriptures that He should do so; therefore, the word of God and the Holy Spirit are equal in that they never contradict one another; that is, the Holy Spirit always fulfills Scripture.
-When you consider how many times the Bible says that God raised Jesus from the dead, then in this verse it says the Holy Spirit raised Him, it divulges the fact that the Father and the Holy Spirit are also equal.
-Therefore, we can conclude that the word of God, whom the Bible claims to be Jesus Christ, the Father, and the Holy Spirit are all equally one and the same entity.
+(255e) Trinity >> Holy Spirit’s relationship between Father and Son >> God’s word is Spirit >> God is Spirit -- The Holy Spirit raised Jesus from the dead and prophesied in the Old Testament from ages past; therefore, the word of God and the Holy Spirit did not contradict each another.
+When we consider how many times the Bible says that God raised Jesus from the dead, then in this verse it says the Holy Spirit raised Him, it divulges the fact that the Father and the Holy Spirit are also one.
+Therefore, we can conclude that the word of God, whom the Bible claims is Jesus, the Father, and the Holy Spirit are all one.
 They are all God, though each person holds His individual position within the trinity.

 Rom 8-12,13

-· (167d) Works of the devil Ø Manifestations of the devil Ø Carnality Ø The carnal mind is set on the flesh Ø Bound to the earth -- These verses go with verses 4-8
+(167d) Works of the devil >> Manifestations of the devil >> Carnality/Secularism (mindset of the world) >> The carnal mind is set on the flesh >> Bound to the earth -- These verses go with verses 4-8

-· (175a) Works of the devil Ø The religion of witchcraft Ø Form of godliness Ø Trying to bend kingdom principles -- These verses go with verses 4-8
+(175a) Works of the devil >> The religion of witchcraft >> Form of godliness >> Trying to bend kingdom principles -- These verses go with verses 4-8

-· (187h) Die to self (Process of substitution) Ø Separation from the old man Ø Die to the flesh Ø Spirit versus the flesh Ø Deny the flesh to walk in the Spirit -- These verses go with verses 4-8
+(187h) Die to self (Process of substitution) >> Separation from the old man >> Die to the flesh >> Spirit versus the flesh >> Deny the flesh to walk in the Spirit >> More the flesh dies, more the spirit lives -- These verses go with verses 4-8

-· (230i) Kingdom of God Ø God’s kingdom is a living organism Ø Mystery of godliness Ø Mystery of the trinity Ø Anointing is the mystery of godliness -- Paul says that we put to death the deeds of the body by the Spirit, not by self abasement or any other form of masochism, which is all that stems from human effort to traverse our evil nature.
-When Paul speaks of the Spirit in this context, he is referring to the anointing, which is the term used sparingly in the Bible mostly in the three epistles of John.
-Actually, it is used far more in the Old Testament than in the New; however, that is not to say the anointing is not for the new covenant church.
-On the contrary, the anointing is the top subject of the New Testament, which indicates that it is implied throughout the whole New Testament, and that we should read it with the anointing in mind in order to properly interpret it.
-But what is the anointing?
-It is God's response to living to the best of your ability the way you will when you get to heaven.
-In other words, it the reward for obedience to renewing your mind in the word of God, to a life of prayer, and to a clear conscience.
+(230i) Kingdom of God >> God’s kingdom is a living organism >> Mystery of godliness >> Mystery of the trinity >> Anointing is the mystery of godliness -- Paul says that we put to death the deeds of the body by the Spirit, not by self abasement, which is all that stems from human effort to traverse our evil nature.
+When Paul speaks of the Spirit in this context, he is referring to the anointing, which is the term used sparingly in the Bible, mostly appearing in the three epistles of John.
+Actually, it is used far more in the Old Testament than in the New.
+We cannot overstate the anointing's relevance, for it is the top subject of the New Testament, though the word itself is rarely used, which indicates that it is often implied.
+Therefore, we should read with the anointing in mind in order to properly interpret the Scriptures.
+We could define the anointing as God's response to living the way we will in heaven.
+That is, it is the result of obedience, given for obedience as students of the word and disciples of prayer, leading to faithfulness and a clear conscience.

-· (236g) Kingdom of God Ø Pursuing the kingdom Ø Invest in the kingdom Ø Invest your treasures into the kingdom Ø Invest your flesh
+(236g) Kingdom of God >> Pursuing the kingdom >> Invest in the kingdom >> Invest your treasures into the kingdom >> Invest your flesh

 Rom 8,13-18